Mathias-SantAnna/lotr-collectibles/README.md

 # Lord Of The Rings Collectibles <a name="top"></a>

-This is an e-commerce website for collectibles products that I create for **Milestone Project 4 (Full Stack Frameworks with Django)** in [Code Institute](https://codeinstitute.net/), Ireland.
-The use of the website is for educational purposes only, however, all the functionalities work as if it is an actual e-commerce website.
-It is a mobile responsive website and the link to the website is available [HERE](https://lotr-collectibles.herokuapp.com/).
+This is an e-commerce website for collectibles products that I created for **Milestone Project 4 (Full Stack Frameworks with Django)** in [Code Institute](https://codeinstitute.net/), Ireland.
+The use of the website is for educational purposes only, yet all of the features function as if it were a legitimate e-commerce site.
+It is a mobile-friendly website and the link to the website is available [HERE](https://lotr-collectibles.herokuapp.com/).

 ## USER STORIES

-There are two types of users for the website.
-One is shoppers whose primary goal is to view collectibles products and purchase them online.
-The other one is the shop owner whose primary goal is to sell collectibles products and run a business.
-I am a full-stack web developer and create an e-commerce website to meet the primary goals of the users and their stories.
+For the website, there are two sorts of users.
+One type of consumer is someone who wants to look at collectibles and buy them online.
+The store owner, on the other hand, is primarily concerned with selling collectibles and running a business.
+I am a full-stack web developer who created an e-commerce website to help users achieve their core goals and tell their stories.

 **<ins>Shopper's User Story</ins>**

 ![image](https://github.com/Mathias-SantAnna/lotr-collectibles/blob/main/readme/ux/shopper-user-story1.png)

 > **Note:**<br>
-> **ID9**: Search function works with a keyword only
+> **ID9**: Only a keyword is used in the search function.

 **<ins>Owner's User Story</ins>**

 ![image](https://github.com/Mathias-SantAnna/lotr-collectibles/blob/main/readme/ux/owner-user-story.png)

 > **Note:**<br>
-> **ID5**: In a real e-commerce website, products should never be deleted but make them unavailable or something instead.
-As this is an educational purpose website that CRUD should be implemented, there is a delete products function
+> **ID5**: Products should never be deleted on a real e-commerce website; instead, they should be made unavailable or something similar.
+There is a delete products feature because this is an instructional website that should use CRUD.

 <div align="right"><a href="#top">🔝</a></div>